cozy-creator/noot-standard/README.md

 ### To Do

+- For borrowing a noot from a shared wrapper, do we need to assert that the transaction-sender is the owner?
+Note that because 'noots' have store, a user can (1) polymorphic-transfer the noot to someone else, allowing them to get a reference to the noot, or even full possession of it, while not owning it, or (2) store the noot in a custom struct, share it, and then allow anyone to get a reference to it, or take it by value.
+That's why it's important function-creators check is_owner for a noot, although if they want lots of people to be able to write to it or read from it, they can.
+- Consider using 'economy' rather than 'market'
+- Add a separate 'gating mechanism' for the noot dispenser (white list, price adjustment, etc.)
 - Consider typing NootData with the world that it corresponds to
 - Should I switch inventory to dynamic_object_field instead?
 - Consider wrapping the 'family data' return values with options, in case the data they want to borrow doesn't exist, or its the wrong type.